Monday, December 23, 2024

 However, the most important thing is that, according to the investigation, Oleg Kulinich knew in advance that the Russians would attack the south of Ukraine from the temporarily occupied Crimea.
 However, he carefully hid this information from the senior leadership of the SBU.
 Moreover, when the offensive of the invaders had already begun, Kulinich did not take any measures at all to protect the southern regions of the country, and also deliberately did not inform his leadership about the real state of affairs in the south of Ukraine.
 It is noteworthy that during the Russian invasion on February 24, 2022, Kulinich himself fled to Kyiv.
 He is now in pre-trial detention, awaiting sentencing, and his case went to trial this summer.

 In general, Kulinich was a fairly important element in the subversive activities of the Russians against Ukraine.
-According to law enforcement officers, he was supposed to push another possible Russian agent, Andrei Naumov, into the position of one of the heads of the SBU.
+According to law enforcement officers, he was supposed to sneak another possible Russian agent, Andrei Naumov, into the position of one of the heads of the SBU.

 Ex-General Naumov, who fled abroad